FabianLiske/fabianliske.github.io/index.md

 ## Challenges of Swarm Learning in Medical AI

-While Swarm Learning (SL) holds great promise for privacy-preserving, decentralized AI in healthcare, several technical and practical challenges remain before its widespread clinical deployment.
+While SL holds great promise for privacy-preserving, decentralized AI in healthcare, several technical and practical challenges remain before its widespread clinical deployment.

 ### Infrastructure and Implementation Complexity
 Establishing a functional SL network requires substantial coordination across institutions.
 Nodes must maintain synchronized hardware capabilities and networking infrastructure to support training and communication, including integration of blockchain-based parameter exchange.
 Embedding SL nodes into existing clinical systems across international healthcare providers is a significant logistical undertaking that has not yet been widely tested outside of controlled research settings.